-Exit polls shown on Israeli television Tuesday night put right-wing parties ahead of their left-wing rivals, allowing Benjamin Netanyahu to claim a fourth term as prime minister.
+Exit polls put Israel’s right-wing parties ahead of their left-wing rivals, which would allow Benjamin Netanyahu to claim a fourth term as prime minister.

-Three exit polls showed Netanyahu’s Likud winning 27 or 28 seats in Israel’s parliament, the Knesset.
+Three surveys had Netanyahu’s Likud at 27 or 28 seats.
 The opposition Zionist Camp, led by the Labor Party’s Isaac Herzog, had 27 seats in all three polls.

-In coalition with Naftali Bennet’s nationalist Jewish Home and Avigdor Lieberman’s Yisrael Beiteinu as well as the religious Shas party, Netanyahu would command at least 48 seats.
+In coalition with Naftali Bennet’s nationalist Jewish Home, Avigdor Lieberman’s Yisrael Beiteinu and the religious Shas party, Netanyahu would command at least 48 seats.
 61 are needed for a majority.

 If Netanyahu also wins the support of the religious United Torah Judaism party and the new centrist Kulanu, led by Likud dissident Moshe Kahlon, he should be able to stay in power.

-The left, by contrast, would struggle to find a majority.
+The left would struggle to find a majority

-Exit polls gave former finance minister Yair Lapid’s liberal Yesh Atid eleven to twelve seats, the left-wing Meretz only five and the United Arab List twelve to thirteen seats.
+Exit polls gave former finance minister Yair Lapid’s liberal Yesh Atid eleven to twelve seats, the left-wing Meretz only five and the United Arab List twelve to thirteen.